 Keep your AC in Good Shape for our “Second Summer” in Sacramento

-Hope you had a nice Labor Day weekend!
-Can you believe it still got up to 100 twice this weekend?
-I guess we could say we’re having a bit of a “second summer.”
-I think it safe to point out we will still be using our air conditioners for at least another month.
+Can you believe it still gets up to 100 degrees around Labor Day?
+I guess we could say we typically have a bit of a “second summer.”
+I think it safe to point out we will typically still be using our air conditioners for at least another month.
 As we head into September, I’d like to point out a few things you can do to make sure your AC system keeps running the rest of the summer and through the end of another year.

 Get Any Remaining Repairs Done